capesoftware/bonsai-vplink/samples/lunarlander/README.md

 to copy paste the code from inkling file (lunarlander.ink), update the simulator name in the inkling code and train the brain.

-> Note that while this example is called the Lunar langer, the gravity is actually set to that which we experience on Earth.
+> Note that while this example is called the Lunar lander, the gravity is actually set to that which we experience on Earth.

 ### Using initial conditions files